Artist Stories

 Water lilies, 1919, Claude Monet Claude Monet’s Garden

-Claude Monet, Water Lilies, 1919, oil on canvas, The Metropolitan Museum of Art
+Claude Monet, Water Lilies, 1919, The Metropolitan Museum of Art, New York City, NY, USA.

-Despite this brief despondency, he received his authorisation to build his water garden in July 1893.
+Despite this brief despondency, he received his authorization to build his water garden in July 1893.
 Now he was content.
-By 1895 two Japanese bridges were up, various breeds of Irises, such as Siberian Snow Queen, were surrounding the shores of the pond and Bamboos grew tall at the rest of the territory.
-Meanwhile, a firm of Marlac started crossing different species of water-lilies and bred new collection with shades of red, pink, purple and lavender.
+By 1895 two Japanese bridges were up, various breeds of Irises, such as Siberian Snow Queen, were surrounding the shores of the pond and bamboo grew tall at the rest of the territory.
+Meanwhile, a firm of Marlac started crossing different species of water-lilies and bred new collections with shades of red, pink, purple, and lavender.
 How could Monet resist!?
 He went on a spree buying the newest species, such as Arethusa, Atropurpurea, and James Brydon.

 Claude Monet’s Garden

-It will become a sensation across Europe, both among gardeners and artists, and will be continuously reported in various journals, magazines and newspapers.
-But this was only a beginning of a new chapter in Monet’s artistic life.
-After he completed the development, he devoted his last thirty-or-so years of his life creating almost 250 panels depicting the serene surface of his water-lily pond.
+It will become a sensation across Europe, both among gardeners and artists, and will be continuously reported in various journals, magazines, and newspapers.
+But this was only the beginning of a new chapter in Monet’s artistic life.
+After he completed the development, he devoted the last 30 or so years of his life to creating almost 250 panels depicting the serene surface of his water-lily pond.
 He also developed an idea of creating a space with giant panels covering the walls, where one can submerge into the tranquillity of his garden.

 Monet on a Japanese Bridge, collage